teamunknownfullstack2001/graceShopperProducts/README.md

 ## For Admins:

-Admins can view user and order info through the profile dropdown in the navbar.
-They can also edit and delete users as necessary through these pages, which are only visible to admins.
+Admins can view User and Order info through the Profile dropdown in the Navbar.
+They can also edit and delete Users as necessary through these pages, which are only visible to Admins.

 <p align="center">
   <img src="public/readme/AdminEditUser.gif">
 </p>

 They can add friends to the inventory through a button on the main page, as well as edit or delete friends through each individual Friend page.
-Buttons to access this functionality are only available to admins.
+Buttons to access this functionality are only available to Admins.

 <p align="center">
   <img src="public/readme/AdminEditProduct.gif">